-Points to note about the memory media card
+Points to note about microSD/SDHC/SDXC memory cards

-SD/SDHC/SDXC memory cards comply with SDMI (Secure Digital Music Initiative), which is a technology adopted to prevent unlawful copy or playback of digital music.
-For this reason, you cannot copy or playback protected material on another computer or other device, and you may not reproduce any copyrighted material except for your personal enjoyment.
+microSD/SDHC/SDXC memory cards comply with SDMI (Secure Digital Music Initiative), which is a technology adopted to prevent unlawful copy or playback of digital music.
+For this reason, you cannot copy or playback protected material on other device, and you may not reproduce any copyrighted material except for your personal enjoyment.